If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 Though fixer-uppers are often available at affordable sale prices, renovation costs can quickly add up.
 HUD’s 203(k) Rehab Mortgage Insurance program is designed to help home buyers purchase and renovate a property — without the high interest rates and short timelines other loans demand.

-The proposed repairs must cost at least $5,000 but can extend to total demolition and reconstruction (as long as the original foundation remains in place).
-The total value of the property must remain within the local area’s FHA mortgage limit.
+For the Standard 203(k) Mortgage, the proposed repairs must cost at least $5,000.
+But the total value of the property must remain within the local area’s FHA mortgage limit.

 If your property qualifies, you can use this program to address a number of costly rehab projects, including structural alterations, improved energy efficiency, installing a well or septic system, and more.